Kentico/kontent-sample-azure-search-net/README.md

 This is a sample .NET Core 3.1 web application with a basic integration of Kentico Kontent with Azure Cognitive Search.
 It will handle creating, initializing, updating, and searching an index for the articles in the Dancing Goat sample project.

+---
+**Use Kentico Search API to provide an advanced search for your website**

+Let your visitors search your website in Kontent with the [community-built Kentico Search API](https://github.com/xantari/Kentico.Search.Api).
+It utilizes Microsoft Cognitive Search and Azure Blob Storage and provides a framework for creating an Azure Search based synchronization infrastructure.

+---

 ## Requirements

 * .NET Core 3.1